A deeper look at "The 25% Plan"

-In any case, the plan is relatively simple after you've plotted your line.
-The goal is to sell at least 25% of your stock every year.
-This means, in each of the four "non-lockup" periods after earnings, you will look to sell 6% of your total vested stock (25%/4=~6%).
-You may be done vesting, or have many more shares to vest in the future, either way I always calculate it based on the current vested stock.
+In any case, the plan is relatively simple plotting the line.
+The goal is to sell at least 25% of my stock every year.
+This means, in each of the four "non-lockup" periods after earnings, I will look to sell 6% of my total vested stock (25%/4=~6%).
+I may be done vesting, or have many more shares to vest in the future, either way I always calculate it based on the current vested stock.

 Step 3: Take advantage of the jumps

-Occasionally, the stars will align and the actual stock price will be higher than the expected value (your "line").
-In this situation, double the amount you sell to 12% to take advantage of the higher than expected price.
+Occasionally, the stars will align and the actual stock price will be higher than the expected value (my "line").
+In this situation, I will double the amount I sell to 12% to take advantage of the higher than expected price.

-It's important to continue selling 6% at a time in every open period, even when the stock is lower than expected.
-Frankly, most of the time it WILL BE lower than expected, so you'd never sell and the plan wouldn't work at all if you skipped the "bad" sales.
+It's important for me to continue selling 6% at a time in every open period, even when the stock is lower than expected.
+Frankly, most of the time it WILL BE lower than expected, so I'd never sell and the plan wouldn't work at all if you skipped the "bad" sales.

 Take a look, for those that are more visual:

-Everyone has their own personal feelings about this kind of thing, and I would definitely not suggest that anyone take my plan and use it verbatim.
-But, it's a useful construct to think about ways to take the pain and guessing out of selling your stock options.
+Everyone has their own personal feelings about this kind of thing, and I would definitely not suggest that anyone take my plan and use it because it’s my plan for me.
+But, it's a useful construct to think about ways to take the pain and guessing out of selling stock options.